We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 2) Completion of Music Improv Fundamentals

 3) Currently enrolled in or graduate of the Conservatory Program.

 4) Given special permission from the Training Center Music Director.

 Check out our audition guide for helpful information!

 If you have not completed the prerequisite requirements at The Second City, please submit your information via this submission form and your approval to audition will be confirmed or another program will be recommended for you.

-The next auditions are on Saturday, June 15.
-Audition sign-up will be available HERE or by contacting the Training Center office.
+The next auditions are on Saturday, December 20.
+Audition sign-up is available HERE or by contacting the Training Center office.

 Performances: Levels 1-3 and Level 5 culminate with a 30-40 minute show at the end of each term.
 Level 4 culminates with three or four 40-minute shows focused on long form musical improvisation.
 Level 6 culminates in a five-week run.

 Improve your musicianship and apply your existing improv skills to this heightened genre through short-form musical games and techniques.